|ISLANDS A-Z||CRETE||CYCLADES||DODECANESE||EASTERN AEGEAN|

 Personally, I think that Agistri is a very nice island.
 Just small enough to be discovered in peace and quiet, beautiful scenery, many good restaurants serving good Greek food, close to Athens, and a wonderful mix between Greek everyday life and low-key tourism.

 The beach in Skala an early morning in June.
+The church on the left is called Agioi Anargyroi.

 TRAVEL TO AGISTRI